AHED (company): GBX amplifier

-The GBX series was a concept created by Guy Beresford, (now with Yorkville Sound) the domed-headed madman who inhabited the basement of Kalua Music on Kingston Road in Scarborough.
+The GBX series was a concept created by Guy Beresford, (now with Yorkville Sound) who inhabited the basement of Kalua Music on Kingston Road in Scarborough, Ontario.
 His family owned the store and he worked at the rental and repair shop in the basement.
 Legend has it he designed the circuitry based on the idea that the head should be the pre-amp and the cabinet should carry the secondary amp and the power.
 The idea is you could scale up your power according to need since the cabinets would stack, driven by the four outputs of 0.5 watts from the head.
 Thus you could have four 140 watt cabinets pushing a total 560 watts.

 GBX is said to stand for Guy Beresford Experimental.